informalsystems/vdd/fastsync/fastsync.md

 ### Blockchain

-> As the properties *Fastsync* satisfied make only sense in the
-> presence of a blockchain, we will briefly list some of the notions
+> We will briefly list some of the notions
 > of blockchains as required for this specification.
+More details can
+> be found  [here][block].

 #### **[TMBC-HEADER]**:
 A set of blockchain transactions is stored in a data structure called